lyonel2017/jasmin-doc/source/tools/jasmin2ec.md

 * _ecFileName_ is the EasyCrypt file that will be generated.
 * _jasminFileName_ is the name of the Jasmin source file containing _funname_

-## Example

-# Extraction for checking cryptographic constant time.
+## Extraction for checking cryptographic constant time.
 It is possible to extract a EasyCrypt model allowing that a Jasmin program satisfies the cryptographic constant time property.

 For this we need to add a -CT argument to the command line.

           jasminc -CT -ec funname -oec ecFileName jasminFileName

-For more explanation on how to verify that a program is constant time, see the [[Constant-time verification]] page.
+For more explanation on how to verify that a program is constant time, see the [Constant-time verification](ct) page.

-# Configure EasyCrypt to verify Jasmin programs
+## Configure EasyCrypt to verify Jasmin programs

 EasyCrypt models of Jasmin programs may refer to some `JModel` or `JWord` modules.
 These are part of the Jasmin library for EasyCrypt (to be found in the source code of Jasmin).